vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 - You have completed the pre-upgrade tasks listed in [Tasks to Perform Before Upgrading the vSphere Integrated Containers Appliance](pre_upgrade_tasks.md).
 - Deploy the latest version of the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
+- The upgrade process copies data from the old appliance to the new appliance.
+Consequently, if you deployed the appliances to a cluster, the virtual disks for the two appliances must be located in the same datastore cluster.

     **IMPORTANT:** Do not disable SSH access to the new appliance.
 You require SSH access to the appliance during the upgrade procedure.
 - Use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.